TRT in the UK

 Do you have to change your dosing/frequency of testosterone?

-So reverting back to the original question What does “feeling unstable” mean?
-Does it mean that you have to change your dosing/frequency of your testosterone?
+So reverting to the original question – What does “feeling unstable” mean?
+Does it mean that you have to change the dosing/frequency of your testosterone?
 The answer is it is worth a try.
-Work with your doctor to try a different frequency or microdosing and see how you feel but be aware that we are all different and as every other day every 3,4,5,6,7 days dosing does not work for some people, microdosing may not work for you.
+Work with your doctor to try a different frequency or microdosing and see how you feel.
+Just be aware that we are all different.
+Where larger dosing works for some people, microdosing may not.

 How can Balance My Hormones help?

 We have extensive experience with hormone replacement therapy (HRT), especially testosterone replacement therapy (TRT) and work to ensure all our patients receive the best possible dosages and treatments available that work best with their body.
-If you are struggling with your testosterone levels or existing TRT treatment plan then contact us below to speak to one of our highly experienced consultants who can check your blood levels and correct your hormone imbalance, we are here for you every step of the way.
+If you are struggling with your testosterone levels or existing TRT treatment plan then contact us above to speak to one of our highly experienced consultants.
+We can check your blood levels and correct your hormone imbalance, we are here for you every step of the way.

 View our discussion on TRT and Microdosing